 - The amount you want to invest in your CDs

-Your CDs’ maturity dates indicate when you’ll have access to your money.
+Your CDs’ maturity dates determine when you’ll have access to your money.
 For example, say you put your money in five CDs.
 The first CD expires in one year, the second in two years and so on.
-When the one-year CD matures, you can roll it into the longest-term CD and continue doing that with each account that has reached its maturity.
+When the one-year CD matures, you can roll it into the longest-term CD — and you can continue doing that with each account that has reached its maturity.

-In addition to picking your CD maturity dates, you’ll obviously want to choose CDs with the best interest rates.
-You’ll generally find that long-term CDs offer a higher interest rate than short-term CDs.
+In addition to picking your CD maturity dates, you’ll obviously want to choose CDs with the highest interest rates.
+In general, long-term CDs offer a higher interest rate than short-term CDs.